RedRudeBoy/HowManyRequireJSDeprecated/readme.md

 ## In the roadmap ##
 1. [Moment.js](http://momentjs.com/) - Library for parsing, validating, manipulating, and formatting dates
+    1. [icambron/twix.js](http://isaaccambron.com/twix.js/)- Twix.js is a Moment.js plugin for working with time ranges.
+Use it to manipulate, interrogate, and intelligently format a block of time.
 2. [d3js](http://d3js.org/) - Library for manipulating documents based on data
     1. [ember-charts](http://addepar.github.io/#/ember-charts/overview)
     2. [d3-ember-simple-dashboard](http://www.samselikoff.com/projects/d3-ember-simple-dashboard/part5-flexibility.html)